 - Increase in manpower and operating costs

 As there is strict gatekeeping in Singapore for our doctors, manpower costs have also increased.
 Students are not only required to have straight A’s but must be ready to set aside at least $60,000-$100,000 for school fees.
 As such, salaries also need to be matched.
 Operating costs also went up – there was a 9% year-on-year increase in private healthcare costs from 2007-2017.

 - Premiums for health insurance are increasing

 Premiums for MediShield Life have gone up by up to 35.4% since 1 March 2021.
-This is due to a more comprehensive coverage being provided and to address the rising healthcare costs.
+This is due to more comprehensive coverage being provided and to address the rising healthcare costs.
 Being unable to cope with larger and more frequent claims, insurance companies are also phasing out their “full” riders and replacing them with co-payment ones.

 8) Food prices are heavily influenced by external factors

 Do you know that 90% of the food consumed in Singapore is imported?